Myoelectric Control of Artificial Limb Inspired by Quantum Information Processing: Abstract

 \section{Abstract}

-Precise and elegant coordination of a prosthesis across many degrees of freedom is highly desired for rehabilitation of people with limb deficiency.
-Processing the electrical neural signals, collected from the surface of the remnant muscles of the stump, is a common way to activate certain function of the artificial limb.
-Based on the assumption that there are distinguishable and repeatable signal patterns among different types of muscular activation, the problem of the prosthesis control reduces to the pattern recognition.
-Widely accepted classical methods for pattern recognition, however, can not provide simultaneous and proportional control of the artificial limb.
-Here we show that quantum information processing of the neural signals allows us to overcome above difficulties suggesting a very simple scheme for myoelectric control of artificial limb with advanced functionalities.
+Precise and elegant coordination of a prosthesis across many degrees of freedom \cor{represents a significant challenge to efficient} rehabilitation of people with limb deficiency.
+Processing the electrical neural signals, collected from the surface of the remnant muscles of the stump, is a common way \cor{to initiate and control the different movements available to} the artificial limb.
+Based on the assumption that there are distinguishable and repeatable signal patterns among different types of muscular activation, \cor{the problem of the prosthesis control reduces to one of pattern recognition}.
+Widely accepted classical methods for pattern recognition, however, \cor{cannot} provide simultaneous and proportional control of the artificial limb. \cor{Here we show that, in principle, quantum information processing of the neural signals allows us to overcome the above-mentioned difficulties suggesting a very simple scheme for myoelectric control of artificial limb with advanced functionalities}.